Phootonz/creating-apps/README.md

 - hopefully i don't run out of free action runs on public github
 - communicating state back to the user

+Key Objectives Addressed:
+- 2: I created a main application that deploys customer apps.
+It stores data in mainly sqlite.
+The customer apps just use a configmap configmaps.
+- 3: For this project i used pydantic for data validation.
+I used sqlite to store customer details and status.
+I created a local kube secret for app secrets.
+- 5: I created a github workflow to kick off site creation using issues.
+I ran out of time but would have had that pipline insert a bad status for the customer if something went wrong
+- 8: I used configmaps, secrets and helm.
+Secrets in the main app and configmaps and helm to deploy the customer apps.

 ```

 ### Architecture Sketches